A cleaner world is created together

 EPV is one of the most noteworthy electricity transmitters in Finland

-We transmit electricity from the grid and power plants to electricity distribution companies and large end-users of electricity.
-We are one of the most noteworthy Finnish distributers of electricity and we transmit electricity in:
+We transmit electricity from the main grid and power plants to electricity distribution companies and other large end-users.
+We are one of the most noteworthy Finnish distributors of electrical power and we transmit electricity in:

 - South Ostrobothnia